To do anything right, you need a plan.

 You also need to analyze the site structure.

-While you are creating these, now will be the ideal time to create a spreadsheet of 301 redirects.
+While you are determining all this, now is the ideal time to create a spreadsheet of 301 redirects.
 Not only will these redirects automatically send visitors to the new page if the URL changes, but they will also tell Google this is a permanent change and the SEO equity should be moved to the new page.
 301 redirects are one of the most important things to do as part of a website redesign.
 If this doesn’t happen you will see your traffic and rankings drop fast.
 The results will be devastating.
 If a web development company you are talking to doesn’t have something about 301 redirects in their proposals, then you should find someone else.

 Now that you have a new sitemap in front of you, it’s time to review your content.

-If you are looking to add any new pages or update existing content, now is the time to set due dates and make a plan.
-Website content is the text, images, and videos that make up the pages.
-Not having content ready in time is one of the primary reasons deadlines don’t get hit when it comes to website launches.
+If you are looking to add new pages or update existing content, now is the time to set due dates and make a plan.
+Website content encompasses the text, images, and videos that make up the pages.
+Not having content ready in time is one of the primary reasons deadlines are missed when it comes to website launches.
 Proper planning helps you get in front of this as an issue.
-It can be hard to manage writing content with all of your other work responsibilities.
+It can be hard to manage writing content with all your other work responsibilities.
 When this is the case we typically use our content writers on staff to get the site to where it needs to be before launching.

-Many manufacturing websites need more advanced functionality.
-If your website needs to integrate with other software, such as an ERP or CRM you should plan for that now.
+Many manufacturing websites require more advanced functionality.
+If your website needs to integrate with other software, such as an ERP or CRM, you should plan for that now.

 Are you changing your domain name?

-What Content Management CMS are you using?
+What Content Management System (CMS) are you using?
 There are a lot of options.
 You will want one that is open-source to avoid being tied to any specific web development company.
-Other things to consider are the structure/capabilities, security, ease of use, and how it works with SEO needs.
+Other things to consider are the structure/capabilities, security, ease of use, and how it works with your SEO needs.

 Have a plan for your hosting.
 Most of the time it is easier to host with the same company that is developing your website.
 This way you only have one company to call with any problems or questions.
-But not all hosting is created equal.
-Cheap and inferior web hosting will cost you long in the run.
+But not all hosting is created equal; cheap and inferior web hosting will cost more in the long run.

 Don’t let all the planning seem too daunting.
-Your website might not need to go through all of those steps.
-But there are a lot of moving pieces to a successful website build.
-Putting the time in now will help make the actual project stress-free.
+Your website might not need to go through all those steps.
+There are a lot of moving pieces to a successful website build; putting in the time now will help make the actual project stress-free.

-With the plan in place, let the fun begin.
+With your plan in place, let the fun begin.
 It's time to build a new website for your manufacturing company.

 It's Time to Design